mstksg/prompt/README.md

 Now, you can program in a short-circuiting context, etc., and not ever open the door to arbitrary `IO` like a `MaybeT IO a` would!

+If `t` has a monad transformer version, then `PromptT a b (t Identity) r` is more or less equivalent to `t (Prompt a b) r` --- so the above examples are equivalent to `MaybeT (Prompt a b) r`.
+So the transforming part is a bit redundant...but it can make some code more concise if used properly.

 For more advanced usage, there is a `MonadError` instance, so you can have `PromptT a b (Either e) r` with things like `throwError` and `catchError` to